RaddN/product-table-woocommerce-pro/readme.md

 1. Log in to your WordPress dashboard
 2. Navigate to Plugins > Add New
-3. Search for "Product Table for WooCommerce"
+3. Search for "Ultimate Product Table for WooCommerce"
 4. Click "Install Now" and then "Activate"
 5. Make sure WooCommerce is installed and activated